Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 how special she was.

 ## Ellen Post
-The key figure in my education, the one who safed my from failing at school is my remedial teacher Ellen Post.
+The key figure in my education, the one who saved me from failing at school is my remedial teacher Ellen Post.
 I'm still in her debt 30 years later.

 I was not an easy going kid.
 I was (still am) hot-tempred, easly distracted,